Filmsite Movie Review

 A Close Encounter of the First Kind

-In a memorable scene (an encounter with a UFO spacecraft), Roy is lost on the road en route to Crystal Lake when sent to investigate a power blackout.
+In a memorable scene, Roy is lost on the road (his wife mentioned earlier that he often "can't drive at night" without her providing directions) when sent to investigate the power blackout.
 He chuckles to himself: "Help, I'm lost."
 While his face is buried in a roadmap to get his bearings, he sees a set of bright lights approaching from behind his truck.
-Without looking, he casually waves on the car, and is reprimanded: "You're in the middle of the road, you jack-ass."
+Without looking, he casually waves on the car, and is reprimanded by the passenger: "You're in the middle of the road, jack-ass."
 He proceeds to a railroad crossing and pulls to a screeching stop to once again check his map.
 Another set of bright lights approaches behind him - they illuminate the interior of his truck with brilliant light.
 Again, he waves the vehicle past while engrossed in studying his map.
 But instead of going around, the intense lights rise straight up like a rocket above his truck.

 Roy trembles, leans forward, and peers upwards through his windshield, glancing at a gigantic, slow-moving, flying object in the night sky.
 For an instant, a narrow beam of intense light shines down on a stop light further down the road.
 He nearly suffers a heart attack when his flashlight suddenly turns back on.
 His truck's engine, radio, and electrical system instruments all begin functioning again.
 He tunes in to a flood of reports about fantastic sightings and other UFO encounters:

-• I don't believe this.
-It's big as a house.
+• My God, it's as big as a house.

-Trembling, but interested in pursuing the unidentified phenomenon, Roy takes off in pursuit without a second thought.
+Trembling, but interested in pursuing the unidentified phenomenon ("Just off the Telemark Expressway and east toward Harper Valley"), Roy takes off in pursuit without a second thought.
 The moon's light casts an ominous shadow of the UFO over his infinitesimally-small truck as he drives through the rural countryside.
-Excited by his experience, but not knowing the meaning of his new-found obsession, he recklessly races through the night toward Harper Valley.
+Excited by his experience, but not knowing the meaning of his new-found obsession, he recklessly races through the night east toward Harper Valley on US Route 40.

 In another area of the greater Muncie, Indiana landscape, little Barry has wandered away from home and trekked down the center of a remote country road on a hilltop - Crescendo Summit.
 He comes upon four simple folk in a family - they are peaceful and friendly - inexplicably drawn to watch the skies.
 The father is whistling in familiar anticipation: "She'll Be Comin' Round the Mountain."
 The little stranger timidly waves at them.
 At that moment, Jill scrambles up from the side of the road and spots Barry - but he is in the path of Neary's fast-moving truck speeding around the bend.
 Jillian dives and tackles her transfixed son to save him from being hit in the truck's path.
 Roy races to them after braking and fighting his truck for control - he apologizes: "I'm sorry.
 I didn't even see him.
 He was just standing right in the middle of the road."